What are the dates for this program?

-During the next five sessions, each writer will have two chances to be in the hot seat, which includes a 20-minute workshop of your project, based on what tool will best help you understand the structure for your book.
+During the next thirteen sessions, each writer will have two chances to be in the hot seat, which includes a 20-minute workshop of your project, based on what tool will best help you understand the structure for your book.

 Writers who submit manuscripts for review will receive written feedback from me in addition to feedback shared during your hot seat session.

 Not in the hot seat?
 You’ll have 10 minutes to report on your progress, ask for guidance, and receive support from your peers.
 The last 20 minutes of our session will be open for any remaining questions.

 Between workshop one and two, writers will attend a 20 minute individual conference and group planning session designed to help them take their story to the next level.

 During our final session, we’ll explore what you’ll take away from this experience and how you’ll integrate the lessons learned into your writing project.

 Writers need to make a clear commitment to their goal by

 - attending and participating in all seven coaching sessions,

 - honestly addressing any obstacles, and when appropriate, asking for help,